 - Numbness of the fingers

-Once again, diagnostic imaging was used to locate and measure a misalignment of the atlas (C1).
+Once again, diagnostic imaging located and measured a misalignment of the atlas (C1).
 Over the course of 17 months, the patient required 47 upper cervical adjustments.
 What were the results?

-By her first reevaluation, she expressed that she was no longer experiencing sciatica on her left side, and all of her fibromyalgia symptoms has cleared up completely.
+By her first reevaluation, she expressed that she was no longer experiencing sciatica on her left side.
+Also, all of her fibromyalgia symptoms were cleared up completely.
 She was able to resume her normal daily schedule and found sleeping much easier.
 Sciatica in her right leg improved by 60%, and she was able to stop taking all of her prescription medications.

 By the next reevaluation, she was no longer experiencing any back pain whatsoever, and her headaches had also resolved.
-Sciatica on her right side was now considered 98% better with just a mild case continuing.
+Sciatica on her right side became 98% better with just a mild case continuing.
 Previously, the patient had required wheelchair assistance due to her pains.
 Within six months of the start of her care, she no longer used the wheelchair.

 These dramatic results show the benefits of upper cervical chiropractic when it comes to severe conditions such as sciatica and other health problems.
 However, you may want to know a little bit more about what upper cervical chiropractic is, so let’s see how this specialized form of chiropractic is likely different from anything you’ve ever experienced before.